Fast effective and fun education at the click of a button.

 Surely it’s not that hard to register as a private candidate?

 This complication doesn’t help the already lonely and stressful situation families experience when they choose to home school their children.
 Most parents are not educators, but responsible guardians that want the most for their child.
 As a result, they often find it challenging to navigate the already over-complicated education system alone.
-As a result, they end up either having to shell out for advice and tuition, or need to become overnight experts in the schooling system, most of whom simply don’t have the resources or time to do either.
+Therefore, they end up either having to shell out for advice and tuition, or need to become overnight experts in the schooling system, most of whom simply don’t have the resources or time to do either.

 Contact Tutor House for more advice on Homeschooling: